michelelissoni/ejmap-crater-ejecta/README.md

 │   ├── *ejecta_map_percrater_postprocess.ipynb* : code for various post-processing operations
 │   ├── *crater_pattern_analysis.ipynb* : code for crater pattern analysis and comparison with manual maps

-**Planet characteristics**
-├── code
-│   ├── *planet_constants.py* : holds the parameters of the planet.
-Change to apply to a different planet.

 <br/>

 ### Back-end files